fredfeng/CS292C/projects/final/final-b.md

 ### Cost Model and Cost Estimation

 To compare and choose the optimal one from the above two versions, we first need a model that quantifies the cost of each individual operation.
-The folowing table shows a partial cost model for operations on $\mathbb{F}_{p^2}$.
+The folowing table shows a partial cost model for operations on $\mathbb{F}_{p^2}$ (please check the appendix for a full version of example cost model).

 | Operation on $\mathbb{F}_{p^2}$ | Cost |
 | --- | --- |